oapi-codegen/oapi-codegen/README.md

     commonly used to merge objects with an identifier, as in the `petstore-expanded` example.

-- `additionalProperties` isn't supported, and will exit with an error.
-This should be possible to support in the future via a `map[string]interface{}` or `map[string]string`.

 - `patternProperties` isn't yet supported and will exit with an error.
-This too should be possible to implement.
+Pattern properties were defined in JSONSchema, and the `kin-openapi` Swagger object knows how to parse them, but they're not part of OpenAPI 3.0, so we've left them out, as support is very complicated.

 ## Making changes to code generation